Identifying the fingerprints of topological states by tuning magnetoresistance in a semimetal: the case of topological half-Heusler Pt1-xAuxLuSb: Conclusion

-In summary, our work has unambiguously revealed the macroscopic physical observables of the TSS in a semi-metallic half-Heusler compound \pals\/, thus establishing its topological nature.
-We have also experimentally established the appearance of linear magnetoresistance as a precursor phase for the quantum Hall behavior and its connection to the presence of TSS by continuously tuning the surface-bulk coupling within the same material system.
-Our work establishes compensation alloying as a useful strategy to both reveal and exploit exotic properties in semi-metallic systems.
+In summary, our work has revealed the macroscopic physical observables of the TSS in a semi-metallic half-Heusler compound \pals\/ in bulk measurements, thus establishing its topological nature and the potential of harnessing its topological properties in functional devices.
+We observe distinct plateaus in magnetoresistance in \pals\/ thin films, which we show arise from a TSS quantum Hall phase.
+This establishes compensation alloying in epitaxial thin films as an effective strategy to both reveal and control exotic properties in topological systems with a semi-metallic bulk band structure.
+Although, in the past, several different mechanisms have been suggested for the origin of linear magnetoresistance behavior in semimetals, our work experimentally establishes the role of TSS and its interaction with the quasi-localised bulk carriers in the observed linear magnetoresistance behavior by establishing it as a precursor phase to the quantum Hall phase emerging out of the TSS.
+This has been made possible by our ability to continuously tune the surface-bulk coupling within the same material system, which is shown as an important parameter controlling magnetotransport properties in compounds with both surface and bulk carriers.